openmc-dev/openmc/docs/source/quickinstall.rst

 The :mod:`openmc` Python package must be installed separately.
-The easiest way to install it is using `pip <https://pip.pypa.io/en/stable/>`_, which is included by default in Python 2.7 and Python 3.4+.
+The easiest way to install it is using `pip <https://pip.pypa.io/en/stable/>`_, which is included by default in Python 3.4+.
 From the root directory of the OpenMC distribution/repository, run:

 .. code-block:: sh